fotor-2025042422352

 "I'm just really grateful that I was able to come back and grateful to the team for keeping their head down and for all the amazing work to get us to this improvement.
 The car felt great in the race, our pace is closer to the top guys which is amazing.
 I was just really unfortunate at the start to get the puncture but I didn't give up - that's what we do, right?
 It's a lot hotter than predicted today and for everyone it's quite tough with these cars.
 I had to basically drive at half throttle at the end to try and cool the car, with lots of lifting down the straight just to get fresh air into the engine to cool it down.
 I was so gutted to lose the place to Sainz, especially after coming from where I came from.
 I mean, I was 30+ seconds behind last place - that's like no man's land.
 It's a horrible feeling being that far behind, but you just have to keep your head up, keep pushing, keep going and hoping for better.
 We do still have bouncing but not in the straight line, it's through corners but no way near as bad as we had before.
 The guys are working really hard and I am sure we can fix that over time.
 If I didn't have that issue at the beginning, who knows where we'd have been at the end.
 It's good to know we have similar pace to some of the front runners".

 "We had a solid race to beat Ferrari, and with Lewis we had probably the fastest race car of all today.
 We need to just unpick this now, analyse the data, and try to improve step-by-step for a race win.
 George put up a spectacular defence to Max, the way he positioned the car was spot-on, the kind of racing we love to see and he managed the car well at the end to bring home another podium.
 For Lewis, misfortune on the opening lap but what a recovery drive from then on, fantastic.
-As a driver, its always difficult when you are 50 seconds down but we never give up, and his pace at the end was stunning, he could have raced for the win.
+As a driver, it’s always difficult when you are 50 seconds down but we never give up, and his pace at the end was stunning, he could have raced for the win.
 The weekend was better than expected because I am always pessimistic about things.
 We've moved clear from the midfield, at least in Barcelona, and caught up half a second to the front runners - we were a second off and now it's half a second.
 We unlocked the potential of the car by tweaking things on the stops and so today was the most valuable race for us to compare the two cars, across setups and tyres.
 Our understanding took a big step forward and there's definitely more to come".

 "So far this year, the team has been doing an incredible job in terms of reliability.
-Of course this one hurts, because we were in front all weekend and worked really well.
+Of course, this one hurts, because we were in front all weekend and worked really well.
 I know that things like this can happen sometimes and in moments like these, it is important to look at the positives.
 Our pace was very strong in qualifying and in the race and the feeling in the car was really good.
 We made progress in terms of tyre management, which is something that has been a weakness in the past few races.
-So it’s a shame and I’m disappointed that we lost the opportunity to score a lot of points, but the season is still long and we know we have the potential.
+So, it’s a shame and I’m disappointed that we lost the opportunity to score a lot of points, but the season is still long and we know we have the potential.
 Next up is my home race in Monaco, so I’m really looking forward to it and I hope that it will be a good one".

 "It was a very tough Sunday and very far from what we were hoping for.
 A gust of wind threw me off in turn 4 and unfortunately, my car was damaged.
 From then on, it was a big struggle for me, as a lack of downforce meant I was sliding around with the tyres pretty much everywhere.
 We gave absolutely everything to recover and managed to get back to P4, which is not too bad given the circumstances, but it’s far from ideal.
 A pity for Charles, as he retired when he was leading, but we will work as a team to come back stronger in Monaco.
 The biggest positive from today was the amazing crowd in the grandstands supporting us, so I want to really thank every fan out there for their support.
 On to the next one".